 Our focus on character development is part of our DNA and what makes us stand out.
 It involves a deep, uncompromising commitment to three critical areas that we believe bring out the best in boys: character-in-action, relational learning and mentoring.

 We do not have a character class at our school, nor do we do homework on this subject or test our students on it.
 Instead, we are a culture that has regular conversations about character where we reference our core values every day.
 And we are a school where everyone – from our adult population to our students – truly understands our mission.

 Character conversations occur in the classroom.
 For instance, in disciplinary situations a teacher will ask: Which core values were not met today?
 Then, they will direct the boys back to demonstrating these values.

 Character development extends beyond our classrooms.
 It is an inherent part of the five

-co-curricular activities we call “Character-in-Action” programs: athletics, robotics, arts, business, outreach.
+co-curricular activities we call “Character-in-Action” programs: arts, athletics, business, outreach and robotics.
 They are where character is grown through experience, not theory.

 While all of these programs have experiences that are unique to them, they have core learning that is common.
 Each develops character through teamwork, resilience, courage, empathy and the understanding that one’s personal contribution contributes toward grander, greater success.

 Crescent’s Strategic Plan 2015-2020 and our Strategic Academic Plan titled The Crescent Way, reaffirm our commitment to character development.
 We continue to reflect on ways we can improve the way we incorporate character into our day-to-day work through our partnerships, faculty research initiatives and professional development.